endlos99/finalgrom99/doc/MANUAL.md

 Please contact the developer at <r@0x01.de> for further information.

+**Please note that any FinalGROM 99s appearing on ebay in quantities are produced by unauthorized persons with unknown quality and are not supported by me!**

-Note that I *don't* offer cartridge shells.
-There are, however,  several options provided by other community members.
+While I don't offer cartridge shells, there are several options provided by other community members:

 * [c0d3m4st4][11] offers 3d-printed shells that are similar to his cases for the FlashROM 99.